Scrabble: Rules

 Before the game, a word list or dictionary is selected in order to adjudicate any challenges during the game.
-In tournament play, the word list is specified in advance, typically the NASPA Word List, the Official Scrabble Players Dictionary, or Collins Scrabble Words.
+In club and tournament play, the word list is specified in advance, typically the NASPA Word List, the Official Scrabble Players Dictionary, or Collins Scrabble Words.
 All 100 tiles are placed into an opaque bag.
-One player is selected to go first; a commonly used method is for each player to draw one tile from the bag, and whoever draws a letter alphabetically closest to A goes first (blanks supersede A).
+To decide who goes first, each player selects 1 tile from the bag, and whoever selects the tile alphabetically closest to "A" goes first, with blanks superseding all letters.
 Each player then draws seven tiles and places them on their rack, hidden from other players.